Burnout. Burnout. Burnout.

 Thinking back to when the RG Mag covered Three Must-Have Soft Skills for Sales Leaders, all three of these skills can help you manage burnout.
 The Authenticity to recognize it, the Collaborative approach to tackling it, and the Emotional Intelligence it takes to value the state of mind of all your direct reports.
 These are necessities.

 So leaders, hear us.
-Burnout is real, it is measurable, and you need a plan to mitigate it.
+Burnout is real.
+Burnout is measurable.
+You need a plan to mitigate it.
 Bring awareness to your teams, showcase your care for their wellness, and see how they benefit from it firsthand, both physically and mentally.